 2. House Wine

-Another Pacific Northwest wine company that adds a nice selection of canned wines to the mix — including reds — is House Wine.
+Another Pacific Northwest wine in a can company that adds a nice selection to the mix — including reds — is House Wine.
 Affordable and perfect for any occasion, House Wine even has a Limited Edition Rainbow Rosé Bubbles variety with a percentage of proceeds going toward the Human Rights Campaign (HRC), the largest LGBT civil rights advocacy group in the United States.
 Great wine doing good in the world is something I can get behind.

 3. Sofia Blanc de Blancs Mini